Trello Editorial Calendar For Content Marketers (A Beginner’s Guide)

 - Display cards with due dates in a week or month format.
 With this filter, you can see your entire month’s to-do list on the screen.

 - Easily manage due dates by dragging and dropping cards.

 - Track the status of team content projects.

 - Manage a writing team easily by prioritizing tasks.

 - Sync your editorial calendar with your Google calendar so that due dates aren’t missed.

-It’d surprise you that Trello, with its simple interface, is used to manage content pipelines by some big news sites including Mashable and TheChangeLog.
-A typical content calendar in Trello for both big and small brands should contain:
+It’d surprise you that Trello—with its simple interface—is used by some big news sites including Mashable and TheChangeLog for:

 - Editorial.
 Content ideas you want to publish on specific platforms.
 You want to plan out podcasts, video content, blog posts, social media posts and content updates in your editorial calendar months in advance.

 Some big companies plan out yearly editorial content.
 While there may be one or two changes along the way, this kind of content planning will give you direction.
 But how do I find ideas for content production?
 Here are 19 content ideation ideas you can use right now.